 You are less likely to develop complications of diabetes if you reduce any other risk factors.
-These are briefly mentioned below, but are discussed more fully in the separate leaflet called Preventing Cardiovascular Diseases.
-Everyone should aim to cut out preventable risk factors, but people with diabetes have even more of a reason to do so.
+Everyone should aim to cut out preventable risk factors but people with diabetes have even more of a reason to do so.

 Keep your blood pressure down